variableland/run-run/packages/run-run/README.md

 DEBUG=run-run:* rr help
 ```

-Additionally, there is an special command to display package information:
+Additionally, there is an special command to display `package.json` information:

 ```sh
 rr info:pkg --help